—- Eyewitness account —-

 Its Asia section caught my attention.
 My people ventured to sea with a 50:50 chance of survival.

 An aerial shot showed tiny boats small as autumn leaves, like one that got hit on my own journey six years earlier; women and children were on their vulnerable most without the 7th-fleet.
-Repeatedly raped and robbed by Thai pirates then abandoned to certain death – unless they took the last option to survive on fellow passengers’ dead meat.
+Repeatedly raped and robbed by Thai pirates then abandoned to certain death – unless to survive on fellow passengers’ dead meat.

 Never did I envision a trip back so soon, even with self-recrimination and survivor’s guilt ( symptoms of PTSD).

 Back to those prison-turned-makeshift camps.
 Slamming doors vs Sliding doors (“When you look behind there was no open door”).
-At the time, I barely got my US Passport – and my “GoFundMe” (for youngsters who could only relate to crowdsourcing) were typed letters and licked stamps to all in my address book.
+At the time, I barely got my US Passport – and my “GoFundMe” (for youngsters who could only relate to crowdsourcing) were typed letters and licked stamps to anyone in my address book soliciting donations (I learned this from running for the American Heart Association).

 In Hongkong, I offered any help I could: relief supplies, ESL classes, entertainment events and church-sitting (on my second tour).
 Hong Kong Island lock-ins were fed up with camp foods e.g. sardines just as we fish-sticks back on Wake Island.

-My micro-fund raising after exchange rate, were spent on international stamps (those par-avion letters were sneaked out in my shoes end of each day and hot chili (in) for them.
+My micro-fund raising from domestic stamps was converted into international stamps (those addressed but not stamped par-avion letters were sneaked out inside my shoes at the end of each day then hot chili (in) at the beginning of the next.
 I would never forget that lone shirtless survivor – a half-Chinese boy who stuttered.

-After 2 tours (thanks to student-loan payment deferral program), like a good short-sleeves Mormon, – I was distributing needed supplies to near-death fellow countrymen, before remembered that I was myself was on the receiving end of a Coke and a sandwich on Subic Bay ( a nun and a priest – pastorally handed out).
+After 2 tours (thanks to student-loan payment deferral program) as a responsible steward of blessing– I was distributing needed supplies to near-death fellow countrymen, then suddenly remembered I myself was on the receiving end of a Coke and a sandwich on Subic Bay ( a nun and a priest – pastorally handed out).
 What else could a communication major do to give counsel to – as an example – 2 raped and forced-by-circumstances cannibalism survivors – besides being there – upstairs of that Jubilee prison for a show of support).
 Again, with culture shock and catharsis, I found in giving there is healing.

 Instead of improving my IQ in school, I ended up with better EQ in life.

-Like that currency-as-confetti “tenant” man, I found myself, on my day off, at the peak of Hong Kong New Territories look back and long for home by summer of 1981, was still off limits.
+Like that currency-as-confetti man, I found myself, on day off, at the peak of Hong Kong New Territories look back and long for home which by summer of 1981, still off limit.

 Our Father in Heaven, our father in homeland…:

-Back then, in our long journey into the night, we faced the Unknown but intrinsically, our seeker’s DNAs constantly grabbed” Infinity in the palm of our hand”.
+Back then, in our long journey into the night, we faced the Unknown.
+Yet our seeker’s genes constantly grabbed and reached for” Infinity in the palm of our hand”.
 A truth that hit home to me as it once did my sister:

 “Do you know the way to the river”.

-Credits for Crisis and Luck, the movie version 🙂
+Credits rolled up for Crisis and Luck, the movie version 🙂

 Homeboy w/ carbine N1 escort: Thai, neighbor